seobeq/arduinolook/README.md

 # arduinolook
-Adapted for Arduino from pibot_look.
+Adapted for Arduino from piBot_look.c.
+Three wheel robot using ultrasonic sensor, Arduino and two dc motors.